WDI-SEA/notes/04-databases/sql-advanced.md

 SELECT *
 FROM customers
 JOIN orders
-ON customer.id=order.customer_id;
+ON customers.id=orders.customer_id;

 -- selection of only certain cols
 SELECT customers.name, orders.order_num
+FROM customers
-FROM customers INNER JOIN orders
+INNER JOIN orders
 ON customers.id = orders.customer_id;

 -- selection using 'aliasing' so you don't have to type out column names